GSK-linked investigators stand trial in China in closely watched case

-SHANGHAI (Reuters) - A British investigator and his American wife will stand trial in Shanghai on Friday in a case that is seen as key to a bribery investigation against GlaxoSmithKline Plc (GSK.L) and has unnerved the growing community of corporate sleuths in China.
+SHANGHAI, Aug 8 (Reuters) - A British investigator and his American wife will stand trial in Shanghai on Friday in a case that is seen as key to a bribery investigation against GlaxoSmithKline Plc and has unnerved the growing community of corporate sleuths in China.

 Peter Humphrey and his colleague and wife Yu Yingzeng, who were detained over a year ago following work they did for the British pharmaceutical giant, face charges of illegally obtaining private information on Chinese citizens, for which they can receive a maximum sentence of up to three years imprisonment.